 Looked after children in the youth justice system: A mixed methods feasibility study

-Having identified that care experienced young people are a particularly vulnerable within the youth justice system, a mixed methods approach is being adopted which will draw upon the wealth of routine data collected both within the youth justice system and other sources, and the lived experiences of those who have had this ‘double system’ contact.
+Having identified that care experienced young people are a particularly vulnerable within the youth justice system, a mixed methods approach was adopted which drew upon the wealth of routine data collected both within the youth justice system and other sources, and the lived experiences of those who have had this ‘double system’ contact.
+The research sought to establish whether there are opportunities to provide additional support at key points during the child’s journey through the youth justice system.

 Completed